 Surfers best head to Toiny, the best surf spot.
 Be careful though, as currents are strong and swimming is discouraged.

 Mango Beach Club at Le Christopher Hotel

-Mango Beach Club offers a breath-taking view of the surrounding islands and the ocean, providing delicious cocktails and light & tasty cuisine made with grilled products from the sea and surprising salads.
-Perfect for a lunch with your feet in the sand.
+Mango Beach Club offers a breathtaking view of the surrounding islands and the ocean.
+It also provides delicious cocktails as well as light and tasty cuisine made with grilled seafood and interesting salads.
+Perfect for an island-style lunch or sundowners with your feet in the sand.

 Prefer eating at home?

 Your kitchen is well-equipped with a hot plate, Nespresso machine, microwave, refrigerator, and toaster, and we can arrange for grocery deliveries.

 If you want to eat in the comfort of your own villa, but don’t want to cook; there are a number of private chefs available, many fabulous delis, and several restaurants offer food-to-go.
 Just let us know and we’ll make the arrangements.

 So there we have it, some of the best restaurants that St. Barths has to offer, as picked by our guests.

 Of course, we can always help out here at Les Ilets, whether it’s booking a table or offering recommendations.
 We do recommend making reservations, especially in high season.